How Many Ounces In A Ton

 Understanding the Different Types of Tons

-Before we delve into the conversion, it’s important to address a crucial point: there are different types of tons.
+Before we break down the conversion, it’s important to address a crucial point: there are different types of tons.
 This is a common source of confusion.
 The three primary types are:

 • Short Ton (US Ton): This is the most commonly used ton in the United States.
 A short ton is equal to 2000 pounds.